IEEE RFID 2021 logo

 How to Interpret Reader Antenna's Radiation pattern - A guide for RAIN RFID Systems Integrators

-Prabakar Parthiban (Auckland University of Technology, United Kingdom (Great Britain)); Ryan McCracken (Times-7 Research Ltd, New Zealand)
+Prabakar Parthiban (Massey University, United Kingdom (Great Britain) & Sofant Technologies, United Kingdom (Great Britain)); Ryan McCracken (Times-7 Research Ltd, New Zealand)

 Systems integrators often struggle to understand and interpret radiation patterns of reader antennas to set up RFID read points to efficiently detect intended tags and avoid reading unwanted or stray tags.
 This poster presents a guide to make RFID deployments easier.